Frequently Asked Questions

 When will I find out if I have been accepted?

 That depends on when you apply and how many applications we receive for each language & level.
-Only completed applications (including all transcripts and letters of recommendation) will be reviewed for admission.
-We typically begin admitting students on a rolling basis in late winter to early spring.
+Only completed applications (including submission of all transcripts, a personal statement, and application processing fee) will be reviewed for admission.
+MEDLI typically begins admitting students on a rolling basis in late winter to early spring.

 If I am accepted, how soon do I need to confirm that I will attend?